LeonardPauli/MYSwipeInputMatrixView/README.md

 - Download this repo as zip, drag the folder MYSwipeableInputMatrixView into the project (sidebar)
 - Check "Copy items.." and "Create Groups..", hit return.
 - Click your project name in the sidebar
-- Make sure that portrait only is selected
+- Make sure that portrait only is selected for now

 MYViewController.m: